 Winter Call of Sonoran Desert

 For a few timeless moments, there is no time.
-I am simply here now in soloquie with life expressed as Desert.
+I am simply here now in communion with life expressed as Desert.

 And emotions which had been percolating beneath the surface, find release here in the sharp edges of the winter desert.

 An inner peace walks with me as I meander out of the garden.

 The Desert Botanical Garden next to Papago Peaks in Phoenix is particularly enjoyable in the fall – spring season.
 From here, it is 2 hours drive to Sedona to enjoy the open canyon vistas, nature walks and hikes.